-- 18 Proce edures for Arranging Non-Firm Point-To-Point Transmission Service 18.1 Application: Eligible Customers seeking Non-Firm Point-To-Point Transmission Service must submit a Completed Application to the Transmission Provider.
-Applications should be submitted by entering the information listed below on the Transmission Provider's OASIS.
-Prior to implementation of the Transmission Provider's OASIS, a Completed Application may be submitted by (i) transmitting the required information to the Transmission Provider by telefax, or (ii) providing the information by telephone over the Transmission Provider's time recorded telephone line.
-Each of these methods will provide a time-stamped record for establishing the service priority of the Application.
-18.2 Completed Application: A Completed Application shall provide all of the information included in 18 C.F.R. § 2.20 including but not limited to the following: - (i) The identity, address, telephone number and facsimile number of the entity requesting service; (ii) A statement that the entity requesting service is, or will be upon commencement of service, an Eligible Customer under the Tariff; (iii) The Point(s) of Receipt and the Point(s) of Delivery; (iv) The maximum amount of capacity requested at each Point of Receipt and Point of Delivery; and (v) The proposed dates and hours for initiating and terminating transmission service hereunder. - system lition to the information specified above, when required to properly evaluate n conditions, the Transmission Provider also may ask the Transmission mer to provide the following: ••• (vi) The electrical location of the initial source of the power to be transmitted pursuant to the Transmission Customer's request for service; (vii) The electrical location of the ultimate load. ransmission Provider will treat this information in (vi) and (vii) as confidential - this in request of the Transmission Customer except to the extent that disclosure of formation is required by this Tariff, by Federal Law, by regulatory or judicial for reliability purposes pursuant to Good Utility Practice, or pursuant to RTG • rd Hulls, PSOC Chair 31 Effective: December 1, 2009 mber 30, 2009 transmission information sharing agreements.
+- 18.2 Completed Application: A Completed Application shall provide all of the information included in 18 C2F2R2 § 2.20 including but not limited to the following: - (i) The identity, address, telephone number and facsimile number of the entity requesting service; - (ii) A statement that the entity requesting service is, or will be upon commencement of service, an Eligible Customer under the Tariff; - (iii) The Point(s) of Receipt and the Point(s) of Delivery; - (iv) The maximum amount of capacity requested at each Point of Receipt and Point of Delivery; and - (v) The proposed dates and hours for initiating and terminating transmission service hereunder.

+In addition to the information specified above, when required to properly evaluate system conditions, the Transmission Provider also may ask the Transmission Customer to provide the following:

+- (vi) The electrical location of the initial source of the power to be transmitted pursuant to the Transmission Customer's request for service; - (vii) The electrical location of the ultimate load.

+The Transmission Provider will treat this information in (vi) and (vii) as confidential at the request of the Transmission Customer except to the extent that disclosure of this information is required by this Tariff, by Federal Law, by regulatory or judicial order, for reliability purposes pursuant to Good Utility Practice, or pursuant to RTG transmission information sharing agreements.
 The Transmission Provider shall treat this information consistent with the standards of conduct contained in Part 37 of the Commission's regulations.